 Now reboot once again.
 It might take longer to reboot.

-Now an additional tip, In case if you are installing SQL 2008 R2 on Windows 7 and you have .NET Framework 4.0 or 4.5 installed, it’s best to uninstall it completely until you finish the SQL installation if you are getting this error.
+Now an additional tip, If you have .NET Framework 4.0 or 4.5 installed, it’s best to uninstall it completely until you finish the SQL installation if you are getting this error.